akeneo/pim-api-docs/content/rest-api/responses.md

 ```

 ### 401 error
-Trying to access to the API without authentication results in a `401 Unauthorized` response.
+Trying to access to the REST API without authentication results in a `401 Unauthorized` response.

 #### Example
 ```http